North Korea puts ‘guided rocket launcher’ on show

 Cho Sung-ryul, a researcher at the Institute for National Security Strategy, said a working guided rocket system capable of precision targeting would pose a new threat to specific installations in the South.

-The US stations 28,500 troops in South Korea, a security ally, to protect it against its nuclear-armed neighbour, many of them based south of Seoul at Camp Humphreys in Pyeongtaek -- its biggest overseas military facility.
+The US stations 28,500 troops in South Korea, a security ally, to protect it against its nuclear-armed neighbour, many of them based south of Seoul at Camp Humphreys in Pyeongtaek — its biggest overseas military facility.
+“If it travelled 250 kilometres (155 miles) at an altitude of 30 kilometres (20 miles), it could reach the US base in Pyeongtaek,” Cho added.
+“I think this is being overlooked since North Korea keeps warning the South.”

 SEOUL: North Korea on Thursday released heavily pixellated images of its latest weapons test, describing it as a new guided rocket launcher and fuelling concerns that it could be used to target a key US military base in South Korea.

-Pictures carried by the North´s state television showed leader Kim Jong Un supervising on Wednesday´s launch from what appeared to be a mobile command post, and a silhouette of him watching the weapon rising into the sky.
+Pictures carried by the North´s state television showed leader Kim Jong Un supervising Wednesday´s launch from what appeared to be a mobile command post, and a silhouette of him watching the weapon rising into the sky.
+But in an unusually secretive move, some of the images were heavily pixellated and the official KCNA news agency did not release photos of the test.
+That suggested Pyongyang had not previously displayed the system at one of its military parades and was trying to hide some of its characteristics.
+Following the launch, Seoul on Wednesday said it involved two short-range ballistic missiles that travelled 250 kilometres before coming down in the sea.
+But KCNA described it as a “newly-developed large-calibre multiple launch guided rocket system”.
+The system would have a “main role in ground military operations”, KCNA said, quoting Kim as saying it would cause “inescapable distress” to the forces which became its “fat target”.
+Pyongyang has long possessed the ability to devastate Seoul — which is only around 60 kilometres from the border — with artillery fire.

 Cho Sung-ryul, a researcher at the Institute for National Security Strategy, said a working guided rocket system capable of precision targeting would pose a new threat to specific installations in the South.

-The US stations 28,500 troops in South Korea, a security ally, to protect it against its nuclear-armed neighbour, many of them based south of Seoul at Camp Humphreys in Pyeongtaek -- its biggest overseas military facility.
+The US stations 28,500 troops in South Korea, a security ally, to protect it against its nuclear-armed neighbour, many of them based south of Seoul at Camp Humphreys in Pyeongtaek — its biggest overseas military facility.
+“If it travelled 250 kilometres (155 miles) at an altitude of 30 kilometres (20 miles), it could reach the US base in Pyeongtaek,” Cho added.
+“I think this is being overlooked since North Korea keeps warning the South.”